Code-Institute-Submissions/abdullahalsehaim-Portfolio1/README.md

 Deployment

++ The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+1. In the GitHub repository, navigate to the Settings tab
+2. From the source section drop-down menu, select the Master Branch
+3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

++The live link can be found here - [https://abdullahalsehaim.github.io/Portfolio1/](https://abdullahalsehaim.github.io/Portfolio1/)

 Credits

 ### Content

-The code for the timeline was taken from W3Schools.
++ The code for the timeline was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_timeline.asp).

-The code for the image overlay effect was taken from W3Schools.
++ The code for the image overlay effect was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_image_overlay.asp).

-The tutorial for how to add multiple locations on Google Maps to HTML was taken from Medium.
++ The tutorial for how to add multiple locations on Google Maps to HTML was taken from [Medium](https://vibrantwebs.medium.com/google-maps-html-embed-with-multiple-locations-and-custom-markers-free-eab8fbce7f9a).

 ### Media

 ### Acknowledgments

-A huge thanks to my mentor, Medale Oluwafemi, for his fantastic guidance.
++ A huge thanks to my mentor, Medale Oluwafemi, for his fantastic guidance.

-Inspiration of a nature based hero image contrasting with white text Webflow.
++ Inspiration of a nature based hero image contrasting with white text [Webflow](https://nature-parallax.webflow.io/).

-Inspiration of the layout of the timeline from this Bohemian Football Club History website
++ Inspiration of the layout of the timeline from this [Bohemian Football Club History website](https://bohemianfc.webflow.io/)

-Inspiration for the structure of the page was taken from Code Institute’s Love Running and Coder’s Coffeehouse projects.
++ Inspiration for the structure of the page was taken from Code Institute’s Love Running and Coder’s Coffeehouse projects.